amd/MxGPU-Virtualization/smi-lib/docs/how_to/amdsmi_cli_tool.md

 After build is successfully finished, navigate to gim/smi-lib/cli/cpp/build folder and tool binary should be there.
 Open terminal and navigate to this location and now you can execute smi tool.

+## AMD SMI tool installation

+To install the tool system-wide:

+Navigate to the cpp directory:
+-   `cd smi_lib/cli/cpp`

+Build the project if you haven't already:
+-   `make [BUILD_TYPE=<debug|release>]`

+Install the tool:
+-   `sudo make install`

+This will install the amd-smi binary to /usr/local/bin making the tool available for all users.
+Once installed, you can run the amd-smi command from any directory in your terminal without specifying the full path.

+## AMD SMI tool uninstallation

+To remove the installed tool:

+Navigate to the cpp directory:
+-   `cd smi_lib/cli/cpp`

+Run the uninstall command:
+-   `sudo make uninstall`

+This command deletes all files that were installed by the `sudo make install` command

 ## Folder structure

 SMI Tool folder structure is shown below: